Pen & Ink Drawings

 Now many inks are made with oil rather than water to give it thickness and make it more resistant to water.
 Also, the colourants are more often synthetic rather than natural to save money.
 If you were to break down the ingredients of the ink in your pen, you’d probably find that it is made from a mixture of half dye and half oil-based binder.
 Ink might seem simple, but when you look closer, you’ll find that even the cheapest pens are the result of thousands of years of art and science working together.

-Famous Pen & Ink Drawing Artists
+Famous Pen and Ink Artists

 Leonardo da Vinci is an artist to look to if you want to see some masterful early examples of pen and ink art.
 His “Five Grotesque Heads” is an early bit of caricature that shows what he can accomplish with his ability to capture anatomical details in ink precisely.
 Ralph Steadman is an illustrator who managed to unlock the full expressive power of pen and ink using a combination of precise details and expressive flourishes.